 In many situations, litigation is not the only option for resolving business disputes.
 Alternative Dispute Resolution (ADR), including mediation and arbitration, is often a better fit for the parties involved and the issue at hand.
 Indeed, it is not uncommon today to see businesses include terms in their contracts requiring disputes to be dealt with by ADR.
 The benefits of mediation, arbitration and other forms of ADR are, generally, cost, confidentiality and speed.

-Mediation occurs where both parties involved in the dispute agree to use a neutral third party to help solve the issues.
-The terms of the agreement are decided between the parties with the help of the mediator (or alternative dispute resolution body).
-Agreements reached in mediation are not necessarily legally binding but they can be made so if both parties agree.
+Mediation occurs when both parties agree to use a neutral third party to resolve their issues.
+The parties decide the terms of the agreement with the mediator’s assistance.
+Mediation agreements are not automatically legally binding but can become so if both parties consent.

-The Mediation Act 2017 took effect on 1 January 2018 and encourages parties to attempt to settle disputes by mediation before going to court.
-The Act places mediation as an alternative to court proceedings on a statutory footing and should result in a reduction in costs in many disputes.
+The Mediation Act 2017, effective January 1, 2018, encourages parties to settle disputes through mediation before resorting to court.
+This Act establishes mediation as a statutory alternative to court proceedings, aiming to reduce costs in many disputes.

-In arbitration the decision of the arbitrator is legally binding and the process is governed by the Arbitration Act 2010.
-You can represent yourself in arbitration, but you may benefit from legal representation.
+In arbitration, the arbitrator’s decision is legally binding, governed by the Arbitration Act 2010.
+You can represent yourself, but legal representation may be beneficial.

 If you would like an immediate call back to discuss any queries, just fill in your details below.
 All correspondence is treated as confidential.